-The 9th annual Buy Local Month November 15 – December 15 is Lowcountry Local First’s strategic initiative to encourage consumers to buy local and keep holiday dollars flowing within our community.
+Buy Local Month (November 15 – December 15) is Lowcountry Local First’s (LLF) strategic initiative to encourage our citizens to buy local and keep holiday dollars flowing within our community.
 We know that we must invest in what we value!

-Recent studies show 75% of businesses located in cities with active Local First campaigns reported increased customer sales and other benefits from these initiatives.
-LLF’s Buy Local Month is a grassroots movement of education and relationship building that promotes the many economic and societal benefits of supporting local businesses.
-During Buy Local Month, LLF offers several promotional opportunities to showcase the great work local businesses are doing for their community, and works to steer consumers to these businesses at the height of the holiday shopping season.
+Buy Local Month is a grassroots movement of education and relationship building that promotes the many economic and societal benefits of supporting local businesses.
+During Buy Local Month, LLF works to showcase the great work local businesses are doing for their community and to steer consumers to these businesses at the height of the holiday shopping season.

 At Lowcountry Local First, we believe ownership matters, and relationships matter.
 That’s why we work with businesses, community members and policymakers to build support for local, independent businesses.